sjpozzuoli/UFOs/README.md

 ## Summary

 #### Overall, the webpage is user friendly and provides the user with an ability to more easily sift through the data.
 One slight drawback in the website design is the lack of a 'Clear' button for when the user wanted to see all of the data again.
-In order to display this, the user would need to either hit the back button or to manually delete the text in the fields they searched and then hit 'Enter' again.
+In order to display this, the user would need to manually delete the text in the fields they searched and then hit 'Enter' again.

 ####